Ratskeller

 Ratskeller (German: "council's cellar", pl.
 Ratskeller, historically Rathskeller) is a name in German-speaking countries for a bar or restaurant located in the basement of a city hall (Rathaus) or nearby.
-Many taverns, nightclubs, bars, and similar establishments throughout the world use the term.
+Many taverns, nightclubs, bars and similar establishments throughout the world use the term.

-The word had been used in English since the mid-19th century, with at least one New York restaurant calling itself a rathskeller in the 19th century.

 Notable examples

 Germany

-The Bremen Ratskeller, erected in 1405, has one of the oldest wine cellars in Germany and was a center of the wine trade in Bremen.
+The Bremen Ratskeller, erected in 1405, has one of the oldest wine cellars in Germany and was a centre of the wine trade in Bremen.